Britain's bookish Hammond turns unlikely resistance chief

 There he excelled like few in his generation.

-He was elected to parliament in 1997 and became transport minister when the Conservatives entered government in 2010 under prime minister David Cameron.
+He was elected to parliament in 1997 and became transport minister when the Conservatives returned to government in 2010 under prime minister David Cameron.

-Hammond later served as defence minister and then foreign secretary -- a post that saw him cross paths with Iran again by helping negotiate the 2015 accord with other world powers that limited Tehran's nuclear ambitions.
+Hammond later served as defence minister and then foreign secretary -- a post that saw him cross paths with Iran again when Britain helped negotiate the 2015 accord with other world powers that limited Tehran's nuclear ambitions.

 But he leaves the halls of power for the backbenches of parliament with a feeling of mission not quite accomplished.